-Xanax is perhaps one of the more widely recognized drug names.
+It’s often hard to spot the signs of addiction to Zanax.
 In America, it’s the most prescribed psychiatric medicine, used for treating people with intense anxiety and panic disorders.

 A central nervous system depressant, Xanax slows processes in the body, bringing about an intense feeling of relief from anxiety or panic.
 Not surprisingly, these seemingly positive effects are what lead thousands of people to abuse the drug and begin a life of addiction.
 Knowing the signs of a Xanax addiction is key to helping.

 The biggest initial effect of Xanax on the body is the perceived sense of calm and lack of anxiety.
 This presents itself in the forms of low energy, drowsiness, or even a sense of euphoria because the feelings of negativity the user may have been experiencing are now “gone.”
 The drug typically begins working 30 minutes after taking it and can last up to 2-3 hours.

 However, Xanax also has many side effects to be aware of.
 These include:

 - Impaired coordination

 Despite these negative reactions, it’s common for Xanax users to begin to misuse the drug and become addicted.